ajh30117/readthedocs-test/docs/source/index.rst

 Welcome to OpenPTC's Documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+OpenPTC brings the freedom and flexibility of open source software to ETMS.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`intro` section for more information, including how to :ref:`installation` for details on how to get started.

 .. note::